 Just opting for this method is not the answer to your problems.
 You might want to read further on to know what this process brings to the table, although it does come with its own set of disadvantages.

-During normal delivery, the baby experiences distress due to the hormones secreted by the mother when going through pain, but with this procedure, both the baby and mother are comfortable enough.
+- During painless normal delivery, the baby experiences distress due to the hormones secreted by the mother when going through pain, but with this procedure, both the baby and mother are comfortable enough.

-A painless delivery method is a great alternative to the C-section, especially if the latter becomes a choice to avoid labour pains.
+- A painless Normal delivery method is a great alternative to the C-section, especially if the latter becomes a choice to avoid labour pains.

-As the pelvic muscles endure relaxation in painless delivery, the baby’s head may not rotate as intended, leading to the use of forceps.
+- As the pelvic muscles endure relaxation in painless normal delivery, the baby’s head may not rotate as intended, leading to the use of forceps.

 About the hospital: